Korg Opsix | 250 custom sounds

 Notes on grades lower than 3/3:

-vintage: possible with some tricks, but not a wise choice for vintage tones
+[organic]: possible with some tricks, but not a wise choice for vintage tones

-build quality: flimsy & plasticky, may easily break during risky situations
+[build q]: flimsy & plasticky, may easily break during risky situations

 BUILD QUALITY

-I saw the prototype over the Internet and I thought: COOL!
-I saw the actual model released to shops and I thought: OK… I finally bought one myself and took it out of the box and I thought: OH CRAP!… 777 Euro for this?
 Korg has sucked me dry.
-I’m scratching my head and thinking: is this some new type of synthesis that Korg invested 5 years of research & development into?
+I’m scratching my head and thinking: is this some new type of synthesis that Korg had invested 5 years of research & development into?
 Is it some space technology, analog circuitry?
 Is the synth big, with lots of knobs, and is it made of metal or wood?
-If the answer to all these questions is “no”, then another one immediately pops up: where is this price coming from?
-Maybe we have reached a time when it is simply enough to make a new toy and all the lonely nerds and quarantined covidians will throw their cash at it…
+If the answer to all these questions is “no”, then another question immediately pops up: where is this price coming from?

-Let me start with the exterior.
-The Opsix does not make a good initial impression – it looks and feels like something coming out of a 1980 Casio shop.
+Let me start with the exterior – the Opsix does not make a good initial impression.
+It looks and feels like something coming out of a 1980 Casio shop.
 It’s the most plastic synth I’ve held in my skinny hands.
 I don’t think there is even one metal element in it, apart from the 1-milimeter thick surface panel plate.
 The keybed is as bad.
-I won’t say horrible, because that word is reserved for Soviet-era synths from Russia, but it’s… plasticky.
-Kind of like a toy.
-OK, it’s not like a toy, but it would be – had Korg gone one notch lower.
-I know this is not a guitar so the shapes and materials don’t matter that much.
-Also, one can live with that kind of quality in a home studio setting where the synth is safe.
-But bring me all the people who complained that the € 600 Modal Argon8 was of low quality.
-I want to hear what they have to say about the Opsix.
+I won’t say horrible, because that word is reserved for Soviet-era synths from Russia;) But it’s plasticky enough to give me a toy-ish vibe.

 UI

-Here things look much better, however, I have a number of complaints.
-The Opsix was supposed to be the synth which made FM synthesis easy – I’m not really sure if it does.
-It definitely tricks you into thinking it’s easy, because it has several knobs (while the DX-7 had none), and it has a 2-inch-wide display (while the DX-7 had a one-inch-wide display).
 Of course once you get used to the interface and remember all the pathways, there is less ground for criticism and the workflow is acceptable.
 But to tell you the truth, I am confused.
-Why doesn’t this synth have more knobs and buttons?
+Why doesn’t this synth have more knobs and / or buttons?
 The Wavestate / Minilogue were cheaper yet they had more of everything on the panel (the Minilogue XD had it all: high-quality knobs & switches, metal chassis and a wood piece).
 I understand that an FM engine with six operators and all the gadgets would entail a massive amount of real-time controls, but I’m not asking for that.

 Let me start with the observation that there are no individual buttons for the six operators.
 Each operator should have a [ON / OFF] button or a [MUTE] button.
 It is crucial to be able to hear the presence or absence of individual operators in FM without changing their volume.
 Korg decided to bury this feature in a menu… Also, there should be an additional row of buttons underneath the existing one for SEQ, VOICE, MOD MATRIX and other features currently accessible only via SHIFT button.
-And tell me – where the heck is the “key hold” button?
-In my view there are too many things that are missing / buried that could have been brought up to the surface.
-Analog subtractive synths which are easy to understand have much more generous panels.
-It’s a really important issue, because if you don’t know what you’re doing in the FM dominion, or you do not take full control over it, you can forget about getting tolerable sounds from it.
-Your FM synth is going to sound like a broken radio (or a cheesy 1980 Casio / stock-preset Whitney Houston’s DX-7).

 THE SOUND (or rather THE SOUNDS)

-I think this is the strongest area of this synth and the trump card that makes you turn a blind eye to its imperfections.
-The starting tone is very thin, static & barren and makes you wanna cry, like in the Korg Radias or Roland SH-01 / SH-201.
-After a while it leans toward something I’d call a fusion of vintage Korgs – MS-20 & Polysix (with some Oberheim) and something more modern / creative / whacky, like a Virus TI or an Ensoniq Fizmo – this is where excitement kicks in.
-Then it becomes an alpha-male chameleon, and the ensuing bewilderment and joy are hard to control, and I’m not sure if I’m listening to my Opsix or some E-MU module / NI Komplete plugin.
+Then it becomes an alpha-chameleon and the ensuing bewilderment and joy are hard to control, and I’m not sure if I’m listening to my Opsix or some E-MU module / NI Komplete plugin.
 This course of action is again similar to the Hydrasynth’s.
 It may be the source of controversy and the reason for love / hate camps – just as the Hydra was being described as “harsh-sounding”, for some people the Opsix may sound more like a PCM workstation than a traditional Prophet / Nord / Waldorf synth.
 Well, chameleons have their downsides too – they don’t sound like a million bucks right out of the box.

-Two words for those of you who wonder how it compares against the DX-7 – here I don’t have good news for you.
+Two words for those of you who wonder how it compares against the DX-7 – no good news here.
 Opsix loses the old warmth and organicness of DX-7 somewhere along the way.
 When I had both the DX-7 and the Casio CZ-5000, I thought that the CZ sounded like crap.
 But compared with Opsix, even the CZ sounds better in some respect.
 The CZ lacks the aforementioned depth and organicness of the DX-7, but at least it has this nice grunge lo-fi sound to it.
 The Opsix fails even at that.
 It does have a “lo-fi” effect and 8 / 12-bit waves that you can activate, but come on – it’s like putting lipstick on a corpse.
 OK, maybe I’m being too brutal.
 I’ll say this: it’s not that authentic.
 It’s just noise.
 Or maybe the noise loses its appeal because the basic waves / sound generators are too “precise”.
 I’m not sure which way it goes.
 So if you’re a DX-7 nerd, be warned: the Opsix has a lot of stuff to degrade the sound and make it more dusty / lo-fi, but it is not a DX-7 kind of lo-finess (or it’s not an “innate” lo-finess – again, you have to modulate it to make it sound convincing.)

 THE END

-So in the end I’m a little bit in two minds trying to judge it all in an objective fashion.
-On the one hand I’ve learned & accepted the interface, and even though I don’t always enjoy the Opsix’s often-surfacing Radias-like dehydrated tone, I do love the original sounds that I’ve managed to achieve on it and they inspire me to play some music.
-At the end of the day it’s all that matters.
-To say that it’s a great synth for modern leads, acoustic plucks, industrial / techno sequences and ambient pads / soundscapes is a criminal understatement.
-Leaving the staple aside, to me the Opsix has become the first go-to choice for some never-heard-before novelty sounds & textures, and to my ears each and every one of these sounds has its appeal.
-Dirty, clean, metallic, woody, robotic, aggressive, silky-smooth, retro, decayed, bizarre, evolving – there is no end of adjectives that could be used to describe the results.
 If there is anything that Opsix and DX-7 have 100% in common, it’s the “multi-personality and inspiring ambiguity” that defies categorization.
-It can imitate or emulate various instruments, phenomena and technniques of sound production, be it cello, mellotron / optigan, or bugs in a meadow.
+It can imitate or emulate various instruments, phenomena and techniques of sound production, be it cello, mellotron / optigan, or bugs in a meadow.
 And this is wonderful and amazing to an extent that is rarely seen in the synth world.
 I mean it.
 I think it’s one of the most interesting and capable synths to be released in recent years.
 I made around 200 varied sounds in the first couple of weeks but I only scratched the surface and I’ll never uncover the rest due to the limitations of my imagination.
 I really missed the Opsix when my friend borrowed it for 3 weeks – I felt deprived of adventure.
 In your traditional analog synth it has become hard to find an untraveled path.
 After all, what can you do with “two oscillators and a filter”.
 With Opsix, all the details like volume levels, key tracking and osc feedbacks make a difference and create a web of never-seen-before intersections and interactions.
 Maybe this is the future of digital synths – quality DSP with a modular system underneath.

 On the other hand, I’m wondering about the difference between these “cut-corners” modern synths like Opsix and a high-quality VST plugin with a midi controller attached to it.
 If this is the future of synths, then I guess we’ve all lived through it already.
 Also, my memories of and longing for the DX-7 and my too high expectations for the interface do not allow me to fully appreciate this synth (I wrongly anticipated a knobby DX-7 on steroids).
 And even if the UI is better than the Elektron Digitone, the current shape of this machine is still leaving me wanting.
-The Opsix should have the interface of the Matrixbrute, and a 4-or-5 octave keyboard with aftertouch.
+The Opsix should have the interface of the Polybrute, and a 4-or-5 octave keyboard with aftertouch.
 A three octave keyboard makes it really difficult to create, polish and eventually play your pad or lead sounds.
 Again, I have to repeat: this is an FM synth, not a mono bass synth!
 Look at that unused space below the shift buttons and above the 16 sequencer buttons: it’s 1 x 10 inches of free space and it just begs to be filled with some knobs, preferably for the envelope(s) or user / macro assignments.
 And why oh why didn’t we get a joystick like in the Wavestate?
-I see a considerable amount of wasted potential for a truly great instrument.
-The question is how much more above the €777 (or the current €580) price tag we would have to pay for all these goodies.
-I myself would like to pay a bit more, but instead have a product that makes more sense, like the Hydrasynth.
-If Opsix looked more like the Hydrasynth on the outside (poly aftertouch, more generous UI), and gained some minor improvements of the firmware (panning control, more precise envelope settings) I dare say it would enter the same league.
-Hydra is a different kettle of fish for sure; it leans more towards the classic analogue sound and has things that the Opsix does not have (wavetables, formant filters), but it applies the other way round too (Opsix’s 6 op FM, motion sequencing) so at the end of the day both synths prove to be a sound explorer’s playground.

 Support this page when you buy gear: